yyaadet/llmsurf/docs/README.md

 ## Features

-- Open applications
-- Search the twitter(X), rednote(xiaohongshu.com) and Google
+- Search the twitter(X), rednote(xiaohongshu.com), Reddit and Google
-- Answer questions with search results or local knowledges
+- Answer questions with search results or local knowledges, summary and user comment analysis
 - Transform conversation to task.
 You can run the task with one click.
 - Support local native LLM models and cloud openai like models.
+- Prevent duplicated knowledges
+- Visual knowledge crawler
+- Manage knowledges, delete knowledges, auto update knowledge, open knowledge in the local desktop and more

 ## Installation